RAbeyrathna/T2A2-Game-Library-API/README.md

 |----------|----------|----------|----------|----------|
 | 1 | 2 | 1 | 70 | Playing |

-In this entry, the user which owns library_id 1, is currently playing the game with game_id 2.
-The entry itself has a unique identifier of library_item_id 1.
+In this entry, the user which owns *library_id* 1, is currently playing the game with *game_id* 2.
+The entry itself has a unique identifier of *library_item_id* 1.

-The Games is the core of the application, and contains details such as game_title, publisher, description, and metacritic_score.
-This table has a many-to-many relationship with the Genres table through the associative junction table Game_genres, which connects games to their respective genres using game_id and genre_id as foreign keys.
+The `Games` table is the core of the application, and contains details such as *game_title*, *publisher*, *description*, and *metacritic_score*.
+This table has a many-to-many relationship with the `Genres` table through the associative junction table, `Game_genres`, which connects games to their respective genres using *game_id* and *genre_id* as foreign keys.
 This relationship allows a game to belong to multiple genres and a genre to include multiple games.

-Similarly, there's a many-to-many relationship between the Games table and the Platform table via game_platforms.
+Similarly, there's a many-to-many relationship between the `Games` table and the `Platform` table via `game_platforms`.
 This also represents that a game can be available on multiple platforms, and a platform can support multiple games.

+The `genre` table itself only holds each individual genre record name and ID, while the `platform` table stores the platform name, ID and type of platform associated to said platform.

 ## R10: Task Allocation and Tracking